iQDzZ/EtPwtC/README.md

 > fastboot reboot recovery

-// ili ako jebe s "unknown reboot target recovery", ovisno o inačici fastboot cli-a, zviznut ga s jednim 'prvi-maj-gerijem' il' 'geri fišerom' drito u patliđanušu od jetre //
+// in case you get the "unknown reboot target recovery" message, depending on the version of the fastboot cli//

+> do the 'barbara streisand'

 ### and, of course, always remember to treat others with... kidneyZ